json-everything/json-everything/docs_source/usage/schema/references.md

 ## Automatic resolution

 In order to support scenarios where schemas cannot be registered ahead of time, the `SchemaRegistry` class exposes the `Fetch` property which is defined as `Func<Uri, JsonSchema>`.
 This property can be set to a method which downloads the content from the supplied URI and deserializes it into a `JsonSchema` object.

+The URI that is passed may need to be transformed, based on the schemas you're dealing with.
+For instance if you're loading schemas from a local filesystem, and the schema `$ref`s use relative paths, you may need to prepend the working folder to the URI in order to locate it.